 Irish Flag Using Shapes

-Use green, white, and orange construction paper, glue, scissors
+Use green, white, and orange construction paper, glue, and scissors.

 I introduced the flag with an actual mini Irish flag.
-We talked about the parts of the flag, the colors of the flags and Ireland, as a country in Europe and as an island land form.
+We talked about the parts of the flag, the colors of the flags, and Ireland, as a European country and as an island landform.

 - A Plastic Bag